Redditch (UK Parliament constituency): History

-Redditch was created in 1997 following major changes to the Mid Worcestershire constituency.
-The Mid Worcestershire seat has been a much safer seat for the Conservatives since 1997 than beforehand, due to the Labour-voting wards within Redditch being taken out and made into its own constituency as it is today.
+For the 1997 general election, the Boundary Commission recommended the creation of a separate constituency for the town of Redditch.
+From 1983 to 1997, the borough had comprised the majority of the Mid Worcestershire constituency, which was consequently subject to major changes.
+Before 1983 Redditch had been included in the Bromsgrove and Redditch seat (Bromsgrove prior to 1955).
+The Mid Worcestershire seat was a much safer seat for the Conservatives since 1997 than beforehand, due to the Labour-voting wards within Redditch being taken out and made into its own constituency as it is today.
 There are nonetheless some Conservative-voting wards in the town, and the rural areas of the constituency are also strongly Conservative.